leweyg/lewdo/README.md

 | indexFromXYZ | (xyz) | returns the 1D index of the given xyz tuple |

-## string3_util.xyz\(\)
+### string3_util.xyz

-Is a simple wrapper for an object with the properties x, y and z.
+`string3_util.xyz()` is a simple wrapper for an object with the properties x, y and z.
 If not given arguements it defaults to `{x:0,y:0,z:0}`.
 It is used to represent a 3D location in the string3 API.

 | Property | Type | Description |
 | ----- | ----- | ------ |